 Full-time students in the College of Education seeking certification to teach K-12.
 Applicants must have at least a 3.25 QPA with a demonstrated commitment to excellence in the teaching profession as evidenced by strong volunteer or practicum experiences and has financial need.
 Preference will be given to students with interest or experience in multiple cultures, exceptionalities, or non-traditional students.
 The award is renewable.

 Ann Liedel-Rice Urban Award

 Senior with a QPA of 3.0 or higher who is teaching in the urban student teaching program.
 Students must be Elementary/Early Childhood Education Major.
-The amount is up to $250 and the deadline is November 15th for spring awards and March 15th for fall awards.
+The deadline is November 15th for spring awards and March 15th for fall awards.

 Louis Rossi Education Scholarship